soupi/learn-haskell-blog-generator/src/08-testing.md

 ## Parallel test execution

-Without further configuration, Hspec will run all of our tests on the main thread, sequentially.
+Without further configuration, Hspec will run all of our tests on the main thread sequentially.

 There are a couple of ways to configure tests to run in parallel.
 One is to manually mark a `Spec`